astronomer/docs/software_versioned_docs/version-0.30/access-airflow-database.md

 - Access to Airflow's database on Astronomer
 - Example DAG that incorporates a query to the database

-> **Note:** Airflow's "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow metadata database via the Airflow UI but was deprecated in 1.10 for security reasons.
+> **Note:** Apache Airflow®'s "Ad-Hoc Query" feature used to be a common way to test DB connections and query the Airflow metadata database via the Airflow UI but was deprecated in 1.10 for security reasons.

 ### Risk associated with database access